ymccathy/f1-pitstop-strategy-ml/README.md

 Research Question: Can supervised ML models trained on historical F1 data predict whether a driver will make a pit stop within the next k laps, and can those predictions be interpreted with feature-importance methods?

+# Overview (need to add finding)

+## Brief (roughly one paragraph) overview of your project, including its aims and the main findings/outcome (at a high level)
+This project explores whether machine learning models can predict when a Formula 1 driver will pit during a race using lap-by-lap race data.
+Pit stops are rare, high-impact strategic decisions influenced by evolving race conditions such as tire wear, pace changes, weather, and Safety Cars.
+We frame pit-stop prediction as a sequential time-series classification problem and compare a static baseline (Logistic Regression) with sequence models (LSTMs implemented in PyTorch and Keras).

+# Replication Instructions
+## Detailed instructions of how to replicate the results in your poster
+1. Dataset: The cleaned dataset f1_race_data_2021_2025_final.csv is provided and ready to use.

+Perfect!
+Here's Option B as a paragraph:

+1. Environment setup: Install dependencies using pip install -r requirements.txt.
+1. Dataset Preperation
+   The cleaned dataset f1_race_data_2021_2025_final.csv is provided and ready to use for training.
+Simply load and train models directly

+   To add additional seasons or future races, modify the year parameter in data.py (e.g., data = collect_single_year(2026, 24) for the 2026 season) and run the script to collect new data.
+After collecting all desired years, run merge_all_years.py to combine all year files into a refreshed dataset (e.g., f1_race_data_2021_2026_final.csv).
+This allows extension of the dataset as new F1 seasons become available.
+3.

+# Future Directions
+## Brief (roughly one paragraph) overview of next steps/ways to improve on/concrete extensions of your project
+There are several extensions to improve both realism and performance of our model.
+First, the model could be trained directly on pit-window targets (e.g., PitNextK) instead of applying window logic only during evaluation, allowing it to better align with real strategic decision horizons.
+Second, alternative sequence models such as GRUs or attention-based architectures may help identify which laps and signals most strongly influence pit decisions while improving interpretability; prior work on lap-level Formula 1 data suggests GRUs can outperform LSTMs due to their simpler gating and improved efficiency on noisy sequential datasets.
+Finally, incorporating competitor-aware features (such as gaps to nearby cars, recent competitor pit activity, and pit-timing undercut/overcut indicators) would better capture race-wide strategic interactions and move the model closer to real Formula 1 decision-support systems.

+# Contributions
+Sylvia Guo and Cathy Chen collaborated closely and split the work evenly throughout this project.

+They brainstormed the project topic and research direction together, spending approximately 8 hours researching the prior work, refining the problem scope, selecting appropriate models, deciding relevant features, and determining evaluation metrics.
+This included framing pit-stop prediction as a sequential learning problem and identifying suitable performance measures for rare events.

+Cathy focused on data collection and preprocessing, implementing the FastF1 API pipeline to gather, clean, and merge over 120,000 laps of race data across multiple seasons.
+She also addressed technical challenges related to multi-year data extraction.
+This stage took approximately 8 hours.

+Sylvia focused on baseline model development, training the Logistic Regression model, and setting up evaluation using ROC–AUC and PR–AUC.
+This stage took over ().

+Both team members contributed extensively to training and refining the sequence models, for example adjusting training epochs and implementing LSTM models using Keras.
+It took them around () hours.
+They also worked together on model evaluation across race characteristics (weather, team, track) and on pit-window prediction, which took approximately 4 hours.

 ## Summary of `data.py`